1. Introduction

 Excerpt from UserGuide: Finding Content: find

-for files that contain a keyword or phrase
+The find command allows you to find for files that contain a keyword or phrase

-files which contain the entered keyword or phrase inside it.
+OR find files which contain the entered keyword or phrase inside it.

 Format: find KEYWORD